PREVIOUSLY ON… SURVIVOR!

 Down at the riverside, Olivia perches on the balls of her feet as she puts a tiny eyedropper into the water, pulling up a sample.
 She heads back to a rocky outcropping, where she has left the box kit for her microscope.
 She takes a glass slide from the kit and carefully drops the water onto it, gingerly placing a slide cover over the top.

-Olivia proceeds to attack a small pen light to the handheld microscope, which she turns on before putting the slide into the device.
+Olivia proceeds to attach a small pen light to the handheld microscope, which she turns on before putting the slide into the device.

 Mandy joins Olivia over at the rocky outcropping, taking a seat on the rock next to her.